 - 4.1.
-Given that the 2024-25 provisional Local Government Settlement is a one-year settlement, the future funding position is less certain.
+Given that the 2025-26 provisional Local Government Settlement is a one-year settlement, the future funding position is less certain.
 The approach taken to developing the plans and underlying assumptions are outlined in the MTFP document, which is elsewhere on the agenda. - 4.2.
-The MTFP financial modelling tool has assessed a likely 'base case' scenario in terms of savings required over the period 2024-25 to 2027-28.
-Chart 1 provides an analysis of those forecast savings required in each year.
+The MTFP financial modelling tool has assessed a likely 'base case' scenario in terms of savings required over the period 2025-26 to 2028-29.
+Chart 1 overleaf provides an analysis of those forecast savings required in each year.

-CHART 1 - FORECAST BUDGET SAVINGS REQUIREMENT (CUMULATIVE) 2024 TO 2028 (BASE CASE) - £MILLIONS
+CHART 1 - FORECAST BUDGET SAVINGS REQUIREMENT (CUMULATIVE) 2025 TO 2029 (BASE CASE) - £MILLIONS

 - 4.3.
-Chart 1 illustrates that further savings will be required beyond 2024-25 to plan for a balanced budget over the next three years to 2027-28.
-Should the Authority decide to freeze Council Tax in 2024-25 (Option A) and the following three years, then the MTFP forecasts that total savings of up to £18.3m need to be planned for. - 4.4.
+Chart 1 illustrates that further savings will be required beyond 2025-26 to plan for a balanced budget over the next three years to 2028-29.
+Should the Authority decide to increase Council Tax by 2.99% in 2025-26 (Option A) and then freeze for the following three years, then the MTFP forecasts that total savings of up to £18.7m need to be planned for. - 4.4.
 For year 2025-26, the delayed legislation that will provide Councils the option to charge a 100% council tax premium on second homes becomes live.
-The estimated additional income resulting from this change has been factored into our forecasts.
+The estimated additional income resulting from this change has been factored into our forecasts. - 4.5.
+For the Devon authorities, this amounted to 8,272 homes, for Somerset it will be just over 3,000 homes.

-Authority Plan 2024 onwards
+Authority Plan 2025 onwards

-- 4.5.
-This budget report proposes a balanced budget for the next financial year 2024-25 including proposals as to how budget savings can be achieved. - 4.6.
-Looking beyond 2024-25 it is clear that the Authority needs to plan for the delivery of further recurring savings to ensure that balanced budgets can be set in each year of the Spending Review period. - 4.7.
-The strategic approach to deliver the required savings is being developed following and an efficiency review has been initiated and will focus on the following priority areas: - How resources are being utilised; productivity of our staff and assets - Digitising and streamlining services to make them more efficient - Evidencing value for money of our services;
+4.6.
+This budget report proposes a balanced budget for the next financial year 2025-26, including proposals as to how budget savings can be achieved.

+- 4.7.
+Looking beyond 2025-26 it is clear that the Authority needs to plan for the delivery of further recurring savings to ensure that balanced budgets can be set in each year of the Spending Review period. - 4.8.
+The strategic approach to deliver the required savings is being developed following and an efficiency review has been initiated and will focus on the following priority areas: - How resources are being utilised; - productivity of our staff and assets; - Digitising and streamlining services to make them more efficient; and - Evidencing value for money of our services.

-5. PRECEPT CONSULTATION 2024-25
+5. PRECEPT CONSULTATION 2025-26

 - 5.1.
 Section 65 of the Local Government Finance Act (1992) requires precepting authorities to consult non-domestic ratepayers on proposals for expenditure. - 5.2.
 In addition to the statutory requirement, members of the public have in previous years also been consulted as it was deemed appropriate to include the public's views on the option of increasing Council Tax at a time of economic difficulty. - 5.3.
-The consultation process ran throughout October and November 2022 and involved:
+The consultation process ran throughout October and November 2024 and involved:

-A telephone survey of 400 business and 400 residents.
+A telephone survey of 400 business was concluded coupled with 639 responses from residents using our internal on-line survey.

-Results from the Telephone Survey
+Results from the Telephone and on-line survey

 - 5.4.
-64% of businesses agreed that it is reasonable for the Authority to consider increasing its Council Tax charge for 2024-25, while 16% disagreed that it is reasonable for them to do so, resulting in a net agreement of +48%. - 5.5.
-74% of residents agreed that it is reasonable for the Authority to consider increasing its Council Tax charge for 2024-25, while 13% disagreed, giving a net agreement of +61%.
+64% of businesses agreed that it is reasonable for the Authority to consider increasing its Council Tax charge for 2025-26, while 12% disagreed that it is reasonable for them to do so, resulting in a net agreement of +52%. - 5.5.
+74% of residents agreed that it is reasonable for the Authority to consider increasing its Council Tax charge for 2025-26, while 13% disagreed, giving a net agreement of +61%.

-Chart 2: Level of increase that would be reasonable (Those respondents agreeing that it is reasonable for DSFRS to consider increasing its Council Tax charge for 2024-25)
+Chart 2: Level of increase that would be reasonable (Those respondents agreeing that it is reasonable for the Service to consider increasing its Council Tax charge for 2025-26)